karstenlee10/Twitch_Stream_To_YouTube/README.md

 Orginal From: https://azodl.blogspot.com/2015/04/google-chrome.html

+<h2>😄THE SCRIPT IS RUNING GOOD BUT YOU WILL NEED TO DOWNGRADE YOUR STREAMLINK VERSION [7.4.0] THE EXE AND THE PIP THX</h2>

 <h2>🛡️ License:</h2>

 ***PLEASE CREDIT ME ON YOUR CHANNEL WHEN USING ON YOUR channel description*** paste the github link